-Citrinin Nephrotoxic fungal polyketide mycotoxin widely used to model oxidative stress.
+Citrinin is a nephrotoxic fungal polyketide mycotoxin widely used to model oxidative stress.

 Details